-Unlike some towns, Dartmouth isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dartmouth are a mix of both white- and blue-collar jobs.
-Overall, Dartmouth is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dartmouth who work in office and administrative support (15.52%), sales jobs (11.78%), and management occupations (9.72%).
+Dartmouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Dartmouth is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Dartmouth who work in office and administrative support (11.38%), sales jobs (10.99%), and management occupations (9.49%).

 Dartmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Dartmouth in 2010 was $30,578, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
-This equates to an annual income of $122,312 for a family of four.
+The per capita income in Dartmouth in 2018 was $37,813, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $151,252 for a family of four.
 However, Dartmouth contains both very wealthy and poor people as well.

 The people who call Dartmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dartmouth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dartmouth include Irish, English, French , and Italian.
+Important ancestries of people in Dartmouth include Portuguese, Irish, English, French, and Italian.

 The most common language spoken in Dartmouth is English.
 Other important languages spoken here include Portuguese and Spanish.